Techartflowio/com.unity.render-pipelines.universal/Documentation~/post-processing/hdr-output.md

 ## Configure HDR Tone Mapping settings

-You can select and adjust Tonemapping modes in the [Volume](./../Volumes.md) component settings.
-You can also adjust some aspects of your HDR Tonemapping configuration with a script (see the [HDROutputSettings API](#the-hdroutputsettings-api)).
+You can select and adjust tone mapping modes in the [Volume](./../Volumes.md) component settings.
+You can also adjust some aspects of your HDR tone mapping configuration with a script.
+For more information on this, refer to the [HDROutputSettings API](#the-hdroutputsettings-api).

 After you enable **Allow HDR Display Output**, HDR Tonemapping options become visible in the Volume component.